+did the author conduct experimental fishing during this study periods?

 Water quality parameter analysis

-Water samples were taken to analyze the water quality parameters, and a Mercury Thermometer was used to measure the water temperature at the sampling sites.
-Water was collected in BOD bottles for analysis of dissolved oxygen and water was also collected in plastic bottles and brought into the laboratory for further study.
+Water samples were collected to analyses the water quality parameters, and a Mercury Thermometer was used to measure the water temperature at the sampling sites.
+Water was collected in BOD bottles for analysis of dissolved oxygen and the same time water collected in plastic bottles and brought into the laboratory for further study.
 All studied parameters were examined using standard methods (APHA, 2017).